christianThardy/christianThardy.github.io/setup.md

 <br/>

 ...it's able to recognize the statistical distributions of `Christian` and `Karen` are very similar.
-Same with `Belgrade` and `Valencia`.
+The same can be said with `Belgrade` and `Valencia`.

 <br/>